stoogoff/weevolve/content/support/about-us.md

 title: About Us
 ---

-**we evolve** is a small time publisher creating tabletop role-playing games in Glasgow, UK.
-Originally started by Stoo Goff as a web development company, the brand moved into publishing in 2018 with the release of the **Aegean RPG**, quickly followed by **The Gaslight Club** Kickstarter for ZineQuest 2019 and the **WILD: Dream Dive Training Simulation** Kickstarter in 2020.
+**we evolve** is a small publisher creating tabletop role-playing games in Glasgow, UK.
+Originally started by Stoo Goff as a web development company, the brand moved into publishing in 2018 with the release of the **Aegean Quick Start Rules**, quickly followed by **The Gaslight Club** Kickstarter for ZineQuest 2019 and the **WILD: Dream Dive Training Simulation** Kickstarter in 2020.

 ## Stoo Goff